Addressable quantum gates: The model

 \begin{example} Let us describe step-by-step the Bell state creation circuit of Fig. \ref{fig:epr}.
 We drop the stored address space which are always empty.
 In Ex. \ref{example:epr:ts} we further break down the evolution into $S$ and $T$.
-The blue and red terms (and, later, arrows ---see Fig. \ref{fig:qswitch_evolv}) are superposed, and get entangled:
+The blue and red terms (and, later, arrows ---see Fig. \ref{fig:qsaqc}) are superposed, and get entangled:

-The finite execution of usual circuits corresponds to a finite portion of the infinite evolution of AQCs.
-In order to match the corresponding textbook circuit, this AQC needs to be stopped after step \eqref{eq:step5}. \end{example}
+The finite execution of usual circuits corresponds to a finite sequence of iterations in the otherwise potentially infinite evolution of AQCs.
+E.g. in order to match the corresponding textbook circuit, the AQC above needs to be stopped after step \eqref{eq:step5}. \end{example}